14 Outstanding Things to Do in Ohakune

 Whether you love vegetables of not, you can’t miss the Ohakune Carrot!
 A sign of pride for the town, the Ohakune Carrot signifies the pride of the town being the “Carrot Capital of New Zealand”.

 Location: On the east side of the town of State Highway 49.
 Walk either along the footpaths past the gas station or take the Jubilee Walkway (see below).

 4. Go skiing at the Turoa Ski Field

 In winter, Ohakune becomes a ski town thanks to the proximity of the Turoa Ski Field.
 Turoa ski field has the longest vertical run in New Zealand down the slopes of Mt Ruapehu!
 If ticking off skiing on an active volcano is on your bucket list, then this is the place to do it.
 The winter season usually lasts between late June – late September.
-Learn more about North Island skiing in Ski Season in New Zealand: North Island or South Island?
+Book your lift pass here and learn more about North Island skiing in Ski Season in New Zealand: North Island or South Island?

 Location: 25 minutes drive from Ohakune.
 Take the Ohakune Mountain Road to the end.
 Alternatively, mountain shuttle operate between Ohakune and Turoa throughout the winter.

 5. Round the Mountain Track

 For an adventurous hiking journey around Mt Ruapehu, take the Round the Mountain Track!
 This 4-6 day loop track takes you through a range of magnificent landscapes on the slopes of Mt Ruapehu from forest to wetlands to volcanic plateau and more.
 This is a great alternative to the generally busier Tongariro Northern Circuit Great Walk.
 The walk can begin and end at the Ohakune Mountain Road.

 Location: 20 minutes drive from Ohakune.
 Follow the Ohakune Mountain Road for 11km to a small car park where the track is signposted.